bookofproofs/bookofproofs.github.io/_sources/history/18th-century/maseres.md

 9. Discovered a method for solving the cubic equation with real roots.
 10. Discovered theorems on parametric equations and the convergence of infinite series.

 Born 15 December 1731, London, England.
-Died 19 May1824, Reigate, Surrey, England.
+Died 19 May 1824, Reigate, Surrey, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Maseres/)